Robert Frost Trail: Sections

 The southernmost section of the Robert Frost Trail weaves over and around the trap rock Holyoke Range several times.
-It follows the southern slopes of the range from Mount Holyoke to Mount Hitchcock, ascends Bare Mountain, then crosses to the north slope of the range before summiting Rattlesnake Knob (the eastern peak of Mount Norwottuck), and Long Mountain.
+It follows the northern slopes of the range from Mount Holyoke to Taylor Notch, along the ridge line, descending south to Lithia Springs Reservoir, before climbing again to the ridgeline, where it goes north of Mount Hitchcock and Bare Mountain, then crosses to the north slope of the range before summiting Rattlesnake Knob (the eastern peak of Mount Norwottuck), and Long Mountain.
 Microclimate ecosystems, rare plant habitats, vernal pools, caves, and abrupt cliffs are the fare.
 Also located on this trail section are the Horse Caves, an overhang of sedimentary rock said to have been used as a bivouac by rebels during Shays' Rebellion.

 The middle section of the Robert Frost Trail traverses the Connecticut River Valley in the vicinity of eastern Amherst, south Leverett, and abutting towns.
 Highlights along the way include the 1000 acre Lawrence Swamp, Pomroy Pond, Harkness Brook Ravine, Amethyst Brook, the Mount Orient ledges, Atkins Reservoir, Cushman Brook Ravine, Puffer's Pond, and the Leverett Knobs.
 The ledges of Mount Orient and the swimming beach at Puffer's Pond are popular locally.
 Harkness Brook, Amethyst Brook, and Cushman brook offer shaded brookside walking and cascades.
 Lawrence Swamp is a major local wildlife habitat and aquifer.

 The northern section of the Robert Frost Trail traverses the summit of Mount Toby, Stoddard Hill, and Dry Hill.
 Features along the route include the Mount Toby firetower, Cranberry Pond, the Pigpen, a historic sawmill and dam, and Ruggles Pond in Wendell State Forest.
 Mount Toby, regarded as one of the most biologically diverse locations in New England, is a conglomerate rock massif unique in Massachusetts.
 The firetower on its summit provides panoramic views.
 Roaring Falls, located 0.25 mi off the Robert Frost Trail on Mount Toby, plunges 100 ft over ledges in a series of pools, chutes, and cataracts.
 Cranberry Pond, a glacial kettle pond, is popular for non-motorized boating and ice skating.
 The Pigpen is a 20 ft wide by 15 ft high natural rock enclosure overshadowed by steep ledges, while Ruggles Pond, the centerpiece of Wendell State Forest, is a popular swimming hole.